Studying for exams isn’t always a walk in the park. Most students find the endless revision and thoughts of exam day pretty stressful.

 - The people you make smile

-- The talents you have on the sports pitch, the stage, the music practice room; in words, in song, or in paint
+- The talents you have on the sports pitch, the stage, the music room; in words or in paint

 What’s an exam got on any of that?

-11. Studies are not the only route to success…
+11. Don’t forget: academia is not the only route to success

-But if your bigger problem is with Panic Bear, I’ll let you into a little secret: there are lots of routes to success, happiness and fulfilment, and many of them are not academic.
+But I’ll let you into a little secret.
+There are lots of routes to success, happiness and fulfilment, and many of them are not academic.

 Entrepreneurship.
 Creative success.
 A chance offer via an old contact.
+A hobby turned into a career.
 Life will throw you its share of opportunity if you keep your mind open to it.

-I don’t know what your belief system or life philosophy is, but I’ve found it comforting to feel that everything happens for a reason: if you don’t achieve your study goals, and find yourself on a different path to the one you intended, perhaps there’s something even better down there that you can’t possibly realise yet.
+I don’t know what your belief system or life philosophy is, but I’ve found it comforting to feel that everything happens for a reason.
+So, if you don’t achieve your study goals, and find yourself on a different path than the one you intended, perhaps there’s something even better down that path that you can’t even imagine.

 Legendary author and entrepreneur Tim Ferris teaches an exercise called “fear setting”, which he adapted from even more legendary Roman philosopher Seneca the Younger, and which I’m going to adapt for you again today.

-The idea is that we can bring fear to heel by meeting your fears head-on, and carefully rationalising the implications of the outcomes we worry about.
+The idea is that we can bring our fears to heel by meeting them head-on, and carefully rationalising the implications of the outcomes we worry about.

-- Under “feared outcomes” write down all of your worst fears about the consequences of not hitting your study goals
+- On the left write down all of your worst fears about the consequences of not hitting your study goals

-- Under “what could I do about it”, think through what you’d actually do if that scenario came to pass.
+- On the right, think through all the options that you could actually do if that scenario came to pass.

 Here’s an example I made up to show you the sort of thing I mean:

-13. Have alternative ways to succeed every day…
+13. I recommend: having alternative ways to succeed every day

 … so that if one goal isn’t going how you intended, there are others you can still take pride in.